 In camps where kids make brick films, extra costs include getting the completed movie to the children as well as tools for movie making.
-In other camps, students will take home fun builds.
+In other camps, students will use electronics which is high wear and tear and needs replacement.
 Material fees are due on the first day of camp.
-Cash or check is the preferred form of payment.
-We can also receive payment via PayPal to [email protected] or we can process credit card transactions over the phone.
+Check or paypal/venmo is the preferred form of payment.

 Our lead instructors are credentialed and experienced teachers who typically work with pre-school, elementary, and middle school children.
 They have college degrees, teaching credentials and training, experience working in accredited schools, and undergo thorough background checks.
 Our assistant instructors are college students with growing experience working with children or performing.
 Please check out our team biographies.

 Kids should wear clothes that are comfortable for indoor activities and outdoor play.

 Instructors attend LEGO® Education training workshops, hands-on build training with the BrainVyne curriculum, operations, child safety, and equipment.
 Our Money 101 instructors go through a personal finance and financial literacy training.